 We conduct substantially all of our activities through Fate Therapeutics, Inc., a Delaware corporation, at our facilities in San Diego, California.
-Fate Therapeutics, Inc. owns 100% of the voting shares of Fate Therapeutics (Canada) Inc., or Fate Canada, that were outstanding at September 30, 2016 and directs all of its operational activities, which are insignificant.
+Fate Therapeutics, Inc. owned 100% of the voting shares of Fate Therapeutics (Canada) Inc., or Fate Canada, which was dissolved in November 2016 and directed all of its operational activities, which were insignificant.
+Fate Therapeutics, Inc. owns 100% of the voting shares of Fate Therapeutics, Inc. owns 100% of the voting shares of Fate Ltd., incorporated in the United Kingdom, whose operations have not been material to date.
 Fate Therapeutics, Inc. owns the majority of the voting shares of Tfinity Therapeutics, Inc., or Tfinity, and controls Tfinity for consolidation purposes.
 To date, Tfinity has not had any material operations.
-The following information is presented on a consolidated basis to include the accounts of Fate Therapeutics, Inc., Tfinity, and Fate Canada.
+The following information is presented on a consolidated basis to include the accounts of Fate Therapeutics, Inc., Tfinity, Fate Ltd., and Fate Canada.
 All intercompany transactions and balances are eliminated in consolidation.